-Once genotypic data has been extracted and received, we will perform a GWAS to identify potential genetic markers for resistance and develop genomic prediction models aimed at generating GEBVs for nematode resistance.
-One more year of phenotypic data collection will occur over the 2024 field season with data analysis concluding early in 2025.
-This data will subsequently be incorporated into the GWAS and genomic prediction models for further evaluation of single and multiyear data.
+After receiving the updated sequencing results, a GWAS will be conducted to identify potential genetic markers for resistance.
+Genomic prediction models will then be developed with the intention of generating GEBVs for nematode resistance.
+Single and multiyear data will be incorporated into both procedures to better examine any patterns that may be present.
 Results from these analyses should be available in the Spring 2025 and will be publicly available in a peer-reviewed journal.